Top 50+ DBMS Interview Questions to Ace Your Next Tech Interview

 Database indexing speeds up data retrieval by maintaining a structured reference to records.
 It is useful for queries involving filtering, sorting, or joining large datasets.
 When probing questions on database management system concepts, indexing is important in optimizing query performance.
 The effectiveness of an index depends on factors such as column selectivity, query patterns, and storage constraints.
 Highly selective columns benefit the most from indexing, but excessive indexing can slow down write operations like inserts and updates.
 While indexes improve read performance, they require additional storage space and maintenance.

-DBMS as a whole is quite vast, hence it’s normal to feel a bit overwhelmed, but don’t worry!
+DBMS as a whole is quite vast, hence it's normal to feel a bit overwhelmed, but don't worry!
 The right preparation will boost your confidence, and some mock interviews will prepare you for the real thing.
-In the paragraph below, we have mentioned some simple and practical tips that will guide you on how to tackle those tricky DBMS interview questions.
-So, let’s jump in and discover what you can do to stand out!
+Below are some simple and practical tips that will guide you on how to tackle those tricky DBMS interview questions.

 1. Understand Basics Thoroughly